Skip to content

 EV Charging Simulations

-EV charging is assumed to start at 2am each night, and continue until the specified number of (AC) kWh have been consumed.
+We assume that your charger runs at 7kW (AC), and continues until the specified number of (AC) kWh have been consumed.

 For EV charging, all energy/power amounts refer to the consumption by the charger.
 This will be slightly higher than the energy delivered to the EV battery due to conversion losses inside the charger